 Visit the Ragged School Museum to step back in time and experience life as a Victorian.
 There’s a Victorian classroom that has been restored as if it were the 1870’s and is equipped with authentic school desks, blackboards, easels, writing slates and even dunce hats!
 There’s also lots of information on housing, education and work in the East End from the 1800’s to 1900.
 Find out more.

 One of the most child-friendly spaces in central London!
 You can only get through the gate if you have a child under 16 with you!
 At the park you will find a giant sandpit, an array of climbing frames to suit all ages, wheeled toys that can be borrowed, plus a city farm, all set within a walled garden!
 Find out more.

 Visit the worlds largest maritime museum which is filled to the brim with stories of adventure at sea.
 At the centre of the National Maritime Museum, there’s ‘The Giant Map’ which is a space where you can delve a little deeper into the collections or join in with activities and events.
 There are a number of fun games for the family to play including building bridges across continents.
 Find out more.

 The exhibitions within the Museum of Childhood will intrigue children and also take the grown-ups on a trip down memory lane!
 With artefacts dating from the 1600’s to the present day, there’s so much to see from photography to fashion and childhood.
 There are also plenty of activities organised just for the little ones including art activities and getting messy in the sandpit!
 Find out more.

-What have you been up to?
+Do you know of any Free Days out in London?
 We’d really love to know!
 Someone else might love it, and really want a go!
 If you’ve got ideas, suggestions or reviews, you can shout all about it on whatever channel you choose!